Last Updated on March 14, 2025

 By Jim Ferri

-I was walking along the street one morning, when a woman carrying a carton of fresh eggs walked by me.
+One morning, I was walking along the street when a woman carrying a carton of fresh eggs passed me.
 I watched with interest as every shop owner she passed called out to her.
-She acknowledging each with a smile and wave, sometimes tossing a remark back their way.
+She acknowledged each with a smile and wave, sometimes tossing a remark back their way.

 I followed her further into the labyrinth of shops and restaurants.
-There wide shop awnings stretched out over the street, providing a welcomed respite from the hot Mediterranean sun.
-This place is slowing charming me, since it’s unlike any other in the Mediterranean.
+Above it all, wide shop awnings stretched over the street, providing a welcome respite from the hot Mediterranean sun.
+I could feel the place slowly charming me since it was unlike any other island in the Mediterranean.

 An Astounding Place

-I was in the ancient city of Rhodes, on the eastern Mediterranean island of the same name.
-It’s an incredible city still clinging to its Byzantine past.
+Rhodes, the island’s capital city of the same name, is an incredible city still clinging to its Byzantine past.

-And you’ll find the medieval aura here continues to be strong.
-On some streets you half expect a knight on horseback to come trotting across the cobblestone lanes.
-It is totally unlike other Greek islands such as Santorini or Mykonos.
+You’ll find the medieval aura here continues to be strong.
+On some streets, you half expect a knight on horseback to come trotting across the cobblestone lanes.
+You quickly see it is totally unlike other Greek islands such as Santorini or Mykonos.

-200 or so years later Rhodes was seized by the Ottoman Turks, then grabbed by Italy in 1912.
-Surprisingly, didn’t become part of Greece until 1948 and in 1988 it was designated a UNESCO World heritage Site.
-The designation has helped safeguard the cultural elements and influences of its past that remain so obvious today.
+200 or so years later, Rhodes was seized by the Ottoman Turks and then grabbed by Italy in 1912.
+Surprisingly, it didn’t become part of Greece until 1948, and in 1988, it was designated a UNESCO World Heritage Site.
+The designation has helped safeguard the cultural elements and influences of its past that remain obvious today.

 A Surprisingly Unspoiled City with Lots to See

-As I delved deeper into the city I also was amazed at how unspoiled the city’s interior was, as well.
-Although its old buildings and houses contain a plethora of shops, restaurants and little cafés that cater to tourists, I still felt more like an observer than a tourist as I walked about.
-And it was all exceptionally clean and quiet, without the expected touts pulling on your arm on every turn.
+As I delved deeper into the city, I was amazed at its unspoiled interior.
+Although its old buildings and houses contain many shops, restaurants, and little cafés that cater to tourists, I still felt more like an observer than a tourist as I walked about.
+And it was all spotless and quiet, without the expected touts pulling on your arm at every turn.

 There’s A Lot To Do in Rhodes

 The adjacent Street of the Knights is one of the best Medieval streets in Europe.
-Along it are buildings that housed the Knights as well as medieval inns that housed visitors to the island.
+Along it are buildings that housed the Knights and medieval inns that housed visitors to the island.
 I ducked down one alleyway and found, appropriately, a little hotel tucked in a corner.

-A few blocks from the top of the street is the Mosque of Suleiman, now in disrepair but still symbolic of the Turkish conquest in 1523.
-Around the area you find other mosques and an occasional bathhouse.
-At the bottom of the Street of the Knights is the Archaeological Museum now in the former Hospital of the Knights.
-The Byzantine Museum, occupies the former cathedral of the Knights.
+A few blocks from the top of the street is the Mosque of Suleiman.
+Although now in disrepair, it’s still symbolic of the Turkish conquest in 1523.
+Around the area, you find other mosques and an occasional bathhouse.
+Also on the Street of the Knights is the Archaeological Museum, in the former Hospital of the Knights.
+The Byzantine Museum occupies the former Cathedral of the Knights.

-Beyond the museums on the other side of the city walls is Mandraki Harbor, a beautiful little harbor filled with tour boats and the occasional yacht, whose water is incredibly clear.
-It is here the Colossus of Rhodes – one of the Seven Wonders of the Ancient World – once stood.
-It’s a picturesque place that’s well worth a stroll, or even an evening dinner at one of the multitude of restaurants that flood the area on the far side of the street.
+Beyond the museums on the other side of the city walls is Mandraki Harbor.
+It’s a stunningly beautiful little harbor filled with tour boats and the occasional yacht.
+Its water is also incredibly clear.
+Here, the Colossus of Rhodes—one of the Seven Wonders of the Ancient World—once stood.
+It’s a picturesque place well worth a stroll or even an evening dinner at one of the many restaurants that flood the area on the far side of the street.

 In a Rental Car, Discovering Anthony Quinn Beach

-I would have liked to spend more time wandering about the Old Town but I also wanted to venture further afield and see more of the island.
+I would have liked to spend more time wandering around the Old Town.
+But I also wanted to venture further afield and see more of the island.

 Taxis charge a flat rate to different towns on the island.
-Realizing a trip to Lindos would be €62 each way – over $200 for the round-trip – I arranged for a car rental at my hotel for a flat rate of $35 for a small car.
+Realizing a trip to Lindos would be €62 each way—over $200 for the round-trip—I arranged for a small car rental at my hotel for a flat rate of $35.
 “The tank is only a quarter full,” the agency owner told me.
 “Just bring it back with about the same amount of petrol.”

-Driving along the east coast of the island I passed many resorts popular with vacationing Europeans sprinkled along the shoreline.
-I sped past them but when I saw a sign for Ladiko Beach I turned down the little road and headed for the coast.
+Driving along the island’s east coast, I passed many resorts sprinkled along the shoreline, popular with vacationing Europeans.
+I sped past them, but when I saw a sign for Ladiko Beach, I turned down the little road and headed for the coast.

-At Ladiko is Anthony Quinn Beach, so named for the actor since some of the scenes of 1961 adventure The Guns of Navarone were filmed here.
+At Ladiko is Anthony Quinn Beach, so named for the actor since some of his 1961 adventure The Guns of Navarone scenes were filmed here.
 I found two beautiful little bays divided by a small promontory, a gorgeous place to sunbathe along the clear turquoise water.

 On to Lindos

-Lindos turned out to be a fantastic little village that now survives only on tourism, which is fine, I thought, since they keep the place clean and tidy and don’t try to rip you off too much.
+Lindos turned out to be a fantastic little village that now survives only on tourism, which is fine since they keep the place clean and tidy and don’t try to rip you off too much.

-The village is a maze of little lanes, some only a few feet wide, all heading uphill towards the ancient fortress and Acropolis 380 feet above the sea.
-Walking along them in the bright sun, past shops where brilliantly colored clothing hung on the white walls, I sometimes felt as if I was walking in a rainbow.
+The village is a maze of little lanes, some only a few feet wide, heading uphill towards the ancient fortress and Acropolis 380 feet above the sea.
+Walking along them in the bright sun, past shops where brilliantly colored clothing hung on the white walls, I sometimes felt like I was walking in a rainbow.

-Since I wasn’t feeling intensely energetic I had planned to take a donkey to the top but missed the place where I was to hire one.
-Since I was then so close to the start of the walkway the led to the top, I just followed the line of walkers instead.
+Since I wasn’t feeling intensely energetic, I had planned to take a donkey to the top but missed the place where I was to hire one.
+Since I was so close to the start of the walkway leading to the top, I just followed the line of walkers instead.

-The climb was steep and there were a few moments where I contemplated heading back down for a burro.
-But when I got to the Acropolis I realized the view out across the sun-speckled Mediterranean was well-worth the effort.
+The climb was steep, and there were a few moments when I contemplated heading back down for a burro.
+But when I got to the Acropolis, I realized the view across the sun-speckled Mediterranean was well worth the effort.

 You may also enjoy: Greece’s Incredible Monasteries of Meteora / Corfu, A Very Different Greek Island / 2 Days in Athens, a Captivating City